wxrayut/AoV-Zstd/Docs/BUILD_ZSTD-C.md

 # Zstd Build Automation

 This project provides automation scripts for building and setting up the Zstandard (Zstd) compression library.
-It includes two scripts: one for Windows (`build_zstd.bat`) and one for Linux/macOS (`build_zstd.sh`), both of which automate the process of cloning the Zstd repository, running a Python script to generate a single .c file, and cleaning up afterward.
+It includes two scripts: one for Windows (`build_zstd.c.bat`) and one for Linux/macOS (`build_zstd.c.sh`), both of which automate the process of cloning the Zstd repository, running a Python script to generate a single .c file, and cleaning up afterward.

 ## Requirements